pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 PDF files support elementary drawing operations as part of their syntax.
 This includes basic geometrical objects like lines, curves, circles, rectangles including specifying colors.

 The syntax for such operations is defined in "A Operator Summary" on page 985 of the :ref:`AdobeManual`.
-Specifying these operators for a PDF page happens in its ``/Contents`` objects.
+Specifying these operators for a PDF page happens in its :data:`contents` objects.

 PyMuPDF implements a large part of the available features via its :ref:`Shape` class, which is comparable to notions like "canvas" in other packages (e.g. `reportlab <https://pypi.org/project/reportlab/>`_).